-For details, please refer to note 8 of the consolidated financial statements.
+For details, please refer to note 8 of the condensed consolidated interim financial statements for the three months ended September 30, 2020.

 RISKS AND UNCERTAINTIES

 Nature of Mineral Exploration and Mining

 At the present time, the Company does not hold any interest in a mining property in production.
 The Company's viability and potential success lie in its ability to discover, develop, exploit and generate revenue out of mineral deposits.
 The exploration and development of mineral deposits involve significant financial risks over a significant period of time which even a combination of careful evaluation, experience and knowledge may not eliminate.
 While discovery of a mine may result in substantial rewards, few properties which are explored are ultimately developed into producing mines.
 Major expenses may be required to establish reserves by drilling and to construct mining and processing facilities at a site.
 It is impossible to ensure that the current or proposed exploration programs on exploration properties in which the Company has an interest will result in a profitable commercial mining operation.